What is a Ghost Kitchen?: A Complete Guide

 How do you start a ghost kitchen?

 Times have been tough, but managing your restaurant shouldn’t be.
-We’re as passionate about food as you are, and that’s why we’ve created a model where restaurants can thrive with delivery, even in the midst of a pandemic.
+We’re as passionate about food as you are, and that’s why we’ve created a model where restaurants can thrive with delivery, even amid a pandemic.

 More insights & stories